1jour1vin

 Nose

-Fresh and aromatic, with aromas of candied black fruits, notes of garrigue and spices, and hints of undergrowth.
+Fresh and aromatic, with notes of candied black fruits, hints of garrigue and spices, and undertones of forest floor

 Serve